slice-so/hooks/README.md

-# Slice pricing strategies
+# Slice hooks

-This repo contains custom pricing strategies for products sold on [Slice](https://slice.so).
+This repo contains smart contracts for pricing strategies and onchain actions, which can be used on [Slice](https://slice.so) products.

 Each strategy inherits the [ISliceProductPrice](/src/Slice/interfaces/utils/ISliceProductPrice.sol) interface and serves two main purposes: